sdroege/gstreamer-rs/docs/gstreamer/docs.md

 Adds a pad (link point) to `self`. `pad`'s parent will be set to `self`;
 see `GstObjectExt::set_parent` for refcounting information.

-Pads are not automatically activated so elements should perform the needed steps to activate the pad in case this pad is added in the PAUSED or PLAYING state.
-See `PadExt::set_active` for more information about activating pads.
+Pads are automatically activated when added in the PAUSED or PLAYING state.

 The pad and the element should be unlocked when calling this function.